 This is called capital gains tax.
 And since gold is an investment asset, when you sell your gold and make a profit, it's taxed as capital gains.
 However, depending on how you've held your gold, you'll have to pay taxes at the ordinary capital gains rate or at an overall rate of 28%.
 The IRS considers sales of gold as part of capital assets in the category of collectibles.

+For those looking to do an IRA to Gold Rollover, it's important to understand the tax implications of such a move.
 Therefore, as long as you own coins, ingots, ingots and rare coins, you will be subject to capital gains tax (CGT).
 The IRS classifies precious metals, including gold, as collectibles, such as art and antiques.
 This applies to gold coins and ingots, although their value depends solely on metal content and not on rarity or artistic merit.
 You pay taxes on selling gold only if you make a profit.

 However, long-term gains on collectible items are subject to a 28 percent tax rate, rather than the 15 percent rate that applies to most investments.
 The high market price of gold is leading many people to exchange gold jewelry, coins and other collectibles for cash.
 Gold brokers are found in most major cities, and many pawn shops and jewelry stores also offer gold-buying services.
 Internal Revenue Service (IRS), gold is considered a capital asset, and financial gains from the sale of gold are considered capital gains.